renee1988/panda-learning-cs/README.md

 4. Check your changes on localhost:4000

 ## Note
-- Please make sure the changes are not breaking the site before sending out PR.
+- Please make sure the changes are not breaking the site before pushing to `master` branch.
 - `release` branch is deployed branch to production currently.
 Any code change made in `release` branch need a pull request and review from the code owner.